oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/resource-settings.md

 Note that the introspector job pod uses the same settings as the WebLogic Administration Server pod.

-Values set in the `.serverPod` stanzas for a more specific type of pod override the same values if they are also set for a more general type of pod, and inherit any other values set in the more general pod.
+Values set in the `.serverPod` stanzas for a more specific type of pod, override the same values if they are also set for a more general type of pod, and inherit any other values set in the more general pod.
 The `spec.adminServer.serverPod`, `spec.managedServers.serverPod`,